1liale/BlackJack-Trainer/README.md

 ## How to play:
 [link to official rules](https://www.blackjack.org/blackjack-rules/)

-First choose the number of decks in the playing shoe, deck penetration, and the number of players in the game.
+First choose the number of decks in the playing shoe, the deck penetration, and the number of players in the game.

 There are 3 different selectable players:
 ### 1. Human player: allows you to control all betting and playing decisions.